 The number one factor that makes our graduates so sought-after is the fact that our high school students (ranging in ages from 14 through 19) can earn both their airframe and powerplant licenses through our Part 147 Aviation Maintenance Technician School FAA program over the course of five years.
 This program is typically taught at the college and post-secondary technical school level.
 Aviation High School is proud to provide over 2,000 students with the opportunity to earn their licenses for free through the New York City public school system.

-With that being said, our aviation maintenance instructors work closely with our students in three to four period aviation maintenance shop classes working on such skills as troubleshooting aircraft systems, proper use of tools and learning hands-on with the support of our industry partners and on-site aviation equipment and aircraft to understand how to effectively meet the demands of the aviation maintenance technician field.
+With that being said, our aviation maintenance instructors work closely with our students in three to four-period aviation maintenance shop classes working on such skills as troubleshooting aircraft systems, proper use of tools, and learning hands-on with the support of our industry partners and on-site aviation equipment and aircraft to understand how to effectively meet the demands of the aviation maintenance technician field.

 3 With coming aviation workforce shortages, what message do we need to get out to the next generation now?

-Aviation High School is working closely with the aviation community to provide students and parents with a better understanding of aviation industry needs of the near and long-term future.
+Aviation High School is working closely with the aviation community to provide students and parents with a better understanding of the aviation industry needs in the near and long-term future.
 We are very fortunate to have representatives from airlines, manufacturers and MROs speak to our students on a regular basis about the many opportunities available to them upon graduation.
 We believe that by working closely together with our aviation industry partners in such ways we can continue to educate our students about the exciting career opportunities that are becoming available to them in this new job market!

-Each year we receive more than 4,000 applications for approximately 500 ninth grade seats and it takes everyone in our school community to provide the quality education that we are known for and to help us meet our mission of training and educating students for the 21st century aviation and related career fields.
+Each year we receive more than 4,000 applications for approximately 500 ninth-grade seats and it takes everyone in our school community to provide the quality education that we are known for and to help us meet our mission of training and educating students for the 21st-century aviation and related career fields.
 We receive visitors from various parts of the country who are looking to develop similar programs for their communities and if these programs continue to develop and expand, the pool of qualified skilled workers should expand, but it is important for programs like ours to work closely with industry partners, political leaders, the FAA and educational organizations such as ATEC to ensure that we are able to provide the qualified candidates ready to take on the challenges of the aviation maintenance technician and related career fields.

 4 What can the airport community do to support these students?